jenniferKaiser21/jenniferKaiser21/README.md

 Here are some fun accomplishments in my role so far:

-🤖 Developed a AI Slack Bot App POC in Python with a fine-tuned LLM for real-time troubleshooting, presented to VP-level leadership in under a month.
+🤖 Developed a AI Slack Bot App MVP in Python with a fine-tuned LLM for real-time troubleshooting, presented to SVP-level leadership in under a month.
+Productionalized and launched successfully.

 🔧 Refactored Concourse pipelines and infrastructure to support new Linux OSes (Amazon Linux 2023, Rocky 9, Ubuntu 24.04), streamlining enterprise rollouts.